cybermaggedon/gnucash-uk-vat/README.md

 The response is expected to include a warning due to `gov-client-multi-factor` being empty.
 But, no other errors should appear.

-### Production
+#### Production

-Once tested, you can click 'Get production credentials' and enter details about the application.
+Once tested, you can click ‘Get production credentials’ and enter details about the application.
 When you apply for credentials, HMRC will contact you to fill in an application.

 The list of endpoints supported at any point in time can be found by looking through the features at: https://github.com/cybermaggedon/gnucash-uk-vat/blob/master/docs/cli.md#using-gnucash-uk-vat

-As the software doesn't handle user data, you shouldn't need to include ToS, but you can always point to the simple license and notice at: https://github.com/cybermaggedon/gnucash-uk-vat#licences-compliance-etc
+As the software doesn’t handle user data, you shouldn’t need to include ToS, but you can always point to the simple license and notice at: https://github.com/cybermaggedon/gnucash-uk-vat#licences-compliance-etc

 You will likely be asked to test all supported features, so probably best to run through each example command listed in the CLI docs when submitting.

-After approval (can takes months), you'll then need to change the config again using your production ID and secret, plus change `profile` to `prod`.
+After approval (can take months), you’ll then need to change the config again using your production ID and secret, plus change `profile` to `prod`.

 ## Installing